Give us a call now for an immediate match with a local pro.

 It takes between one and three days to have an HVAC system installed or replaced.
 If you only need a furnace or a single air conditioning unit, this might take between half a day and two days.
 This timeline will be influenced by the size of your home, the accessibility of your system, and any issues your technician uncovers.

 For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
-In Collinsville, you'll probably want to explore units on the higher end of this range.
-For a house over 1,000 square feet, central air is likely to be more effective for cooling than window units.
+In Collinsville, you'll probably want to choose a unit that's on the higher end of this range.
+For a house over 1,000 square feet, central air will be more effective than window units for cooling.

 There are a number of ways you can make your HVAC system more energy-efficient: